koukibadr/Bottom-Picker/README.md

   ///by default it's `MainAxisAlignment.center` final MainAxisAlignment buttonAlignment;

-  ///The alignment of the bottom picker button text
-  ///by default it's `MainAxisAlignment.center` final MainAxisAlignment buttonTextAlignment;

   ///bottom picker main widget height
   ///if it's null the bottom picker will get the height from
   ///[bottomPickerHeight] extension on context final double? height;

-  ///indicates if the submit button will be displayed or not
-  ///by default the submit button is shown late bool displaySubmitButton;

   ///invoked when pressing on the submit button when using range picker
   ///it return two dates (first date, end date)